Accessing a bucket using Security Token Service

 Describe the access policy configuration as a data schema in JSON format.

-Temporary Security Token Service keys inherit the access permissions of the service account, but are limited by the access policy.
-If you set the access policy for a temporary key to allow operations that are not allowed for a service account, such operations will not be performed.
+Temporary Security Token Service keys inherit the access permissions of the service account but are limited by the bucket-level access policy.
+If you set up a temporary key’s access policy to allow operations the service account has no permissions for, such operations will not be performed.

 { "Version": "2012-10-17", "Statement": { "Sid": "all", "Effect": "Allow", "Principal": "*", "Action": "s3:GetObject", "Resource": "arn:aws:s3:::<bucket_name>/<prefix>" } }